dfsnow/opentimes/site/content/about.md

 [Esri's Network Analyst](https://www.esri.com/en-us/arcgis/products/arcgis-network-analyst/overview) tool, and [TravelTime](https://traveltime.com).
-However, note that OpenTimes is not exactly analogous to these services, which are often doing different and/or more sophisticated things (i.e. incorporating traffic, leveraging historical times, performing live routing, etc.).
+However, note that OpenTimes is not exactly analogous to these services, which are often doing different and/or more sophisticated things (e.g. incorporating traffic, leveraging historical times, performing live routing, etc.).

 ---